 2. Pallet Dog House

-If you want to construct a dog house on a shoestring budget, consider a pallet free dog house plans.
+If you want to construct a dog house on a shoestring budget, consider a pallet-free dog house plan.
 Pallets are a free source of wood.
 Businesses often give them away.
 You can easily use the word to create a basic dog house.

 The only thing you'll need to purchase is plywood and paint or stain to protect the wood.
 If you seek a DIY tutorial, check out the free pallet dog house plan from DIY Crafts.

 3. Repurpose Dog House

 One of the fun things about building a dog house is that you can think outside the box and repurpose everyday household items into a stylish and cheap abode for the pet.
-On Imgur, you'll find DIY dog house ideas that outline how to create a trendy pet home using an old dining room table.
+On Imgur, you'll find house ideas that outline how to create a trendy pet home using an old dining room table.

 4. A Modern Flat Roof Dog House

 If you live in a modern home, you might want to mimic Fido's dog house to match.
-On modernbuilds, you'll find free DIY dog house plans and videos for a modern dog house that features a door, windows, and a flat room.
-Paint the finished home any colour you want and put a few finishing touches on the residence.
+On modern builds, you'll find free DIY dog house plans and videos for a modern dog house that features a door, windows, and a flat room.
+Paint the finished home any color you want and put a few finishing touches on the residence.

 The free modern dog house plans are generous enough to hold two dogs or one enormous canine easily.

 5. Mobile Dog House

 A mobile dog house lets you move the dog's residence anywhere in the yard with ease.
 The entire project outlined on indestructibles.com takes only a couple of hours to complete.
-Fill the dog house with a blanket or dog bed.
+Fill the modern dog house with a blanket or dog bed.
 Fido won't mind if you move the house around as needed.